-But, anyone who does blogging knows that this is NOT a get rich quick scheme.
+But, anyone who blogs knows that this is NOT a get rich quick scheme.
 It takes time.
 And patience.
 And time.
 And, lots of time.
 BUT I needed money NOW…or yesterday.

 So what is one to do?

 I had a head start because I had an established blog.
-I had over 100,000 pageviews.
+I had over 100,000 pageviews at the time.
 And, I knew how to do SEO (huge benefit).
 BTW, here’s a link to one of my SEO ebooks if you want to learn all my secrets.
 (It’s put together for beginners and intermediates and the feedback has been amazing).

 Okay, back to my story.
 So I had traffic and SEO on my side.
 That was good.
-But, I had no idea how to monetize nor were my articles really set up to monetize.
+But, I had no idea how to monetize nor were my articles really set up to be monetized.
 I had to learn of this.
 And, it took me a while!

 My first month, when I turned on the ads, I made $1,100.
 For many of you that may sound like a lot.
 But, for me it wasn’t, especially considering I had a lot of traffic and a LOT of bills to pay.